daMustermann/rocm-wsl-ai/README.md

 - ✅ ComfyUI installation and configuration
 - ✅ ComfyUI Manager for easy extension management
 - ✅ SD.Next installation and configuration
+- ✅ FaceFusion-Unlock installation and configuration
+- ✅ Oobabooga (text-generation-webui) installation and configuration
 - ✅ Auto-detection of AMD GPU architecture
 - ✅ Support for RDNA3, RDNA2, RDNA1, Vega, and Polaris GPUs
 - ✅ Compatible with Ubuntu 24.04 LTS